treeverse/lakeFS/docs/deploying/db.md

 # Creating the database

 Before installing lakeFS, you need to have a PostgreSQL database.
-In this guide we show you how to set it up on AWS RDS, but you can use a different database as long as its accessible by your lakeFS installation.
+In this guide we show you how to set it up on AWS RDS, but you can use a different database as long as it's accessible by your lakeFS installation.

 ## On RDS